edumco/automation-resources/docs/frameworks/selenium.md

 # Selenium

-Selenium is a test automation framework that allows tests to control browsers remotely using the webdriver API.
+Selenium is a test automation framework that allows tests to control browsers remotely using the WebDriver API.

 It works finding, interacting and verifying the status of a web page on a browser.